Pöschel Equator

-The Pöschel Equator was a single engine, 6/8 seat amphibian built in the 1970s featuring glass-fibre covered fuselage.
+The Pöschel Equator was a single engine, 6/8 seat amphibious aircraft built in the 1970s featuring glass-fibre covered fuselage.
 Three aircraft were built, each with different engine or wing positions, but no production followed.

 Design and development

 Günther Pöschel designed the Equator as a small executive transport which could operate from land or water.
 It used the then quite novel glass-fibre composite material for the skin of its flying surfaces and fuselage in order to achieve a smooth and watertight finish.
 The first version to fly, the P-300 Equator, was completed as a landplane with a fixed undercarriage and was intended to provide proof of principle.
 It had a high, cantilever wing of straight tapered plan and no dihedral, carrying a full span combination of ailerons and slotted flaps.
 These surfaces replaced the original full span flaps plus lateral control spoilers, which were found ineffective.
 Despite its landplane configuration, this first aircraft had the small outboard floats intended for production amphibians; these rotated to the wingtips in flight and remained rotated for land operation.

 The P-300 Equator's fuselage was a composite skinned, metal semi-monocoque structure.
 The cabin extended from near the nose to just aft of the wing leading edge.
 Three rows of seats were enclosed by a long, smooth windscreen and two long side transparencies which hinged upwards for access, with two smaller windows behind.
 The most unusual feature of the P-300 was its engine and propeller layout: the six cylinder, 310 hp (230 hp) Lycoming TIO-541 was placed within the fuselage behind the cabin, with a long drive shaft extending aft to the tail.
 The P-300 had a T-tail and the drive shaft first turned through 90°upwards into it, then turned again to emerge from a slender fairing at the fin/tailplane intersection, where it drove a two blade, tractor configuration propeller.
 The tail was unswept, carrying horn balanced elevators and rudder.
 The fixed, tricycle undercarriage had short, almost horizontal, cantilever main legs; all wheels had fairings.
 The prototype P-300 was exhibited at the June 1973 Paris Air Show at Le Bourget Airport.